lmnaslimited/lens-docs/src/content/docs/04-developer-cheat-sheet/05-chordium/01-syntax.md

+---
+title: Chordium - Syntax
+---

-# How to Prompt a User to Select from a List in CLI
+## How to Prompt a User to Select from a List in CLI

 Used to **interactively get user input** by displaying a selectable list of options in the terminal.
 This is commonly used in CLI-based tools, scripts, or automation flows to collect user choices easily.